About Us

 Welcome to Leaf House Tea!
 We are pleased that you’ll be coming along on this journey of tea exploration.

-There will be two paths on this journey.
-On one path, our tea reviews, we share our knowledge of the many varieties of the ancient beverage called tea.
-We’ll take a close look at the many different types of teas, explain the production processes involved in their manufacture, and then point you in the direction where you can purchase teas to sample.
+We’ll look closely at the many different types of teas, explain the production processes involved in their manufacture, and then point you to where you can purchase teas to sample.

-On the other path of the Leaf House Tea journey, we engage the do-it-yourself impulse of tea drinkers.
-Not content with just brewing their own tea, many aficionados are nowadays keen to grow their own Camellia sinensis plants, harvest tea leaf, and craft homemade teas.
-To assist nascent tea growers, we take what we have learned in the Leaf House Tea Garden and help others get started in the ancient craft of tea.
+To assist eager tea growers, we take what we have learned in the Leaf House Tea Garden and help others get started in the ancient craft of tea.
 There’s more to growing tea camellia than you might think, and our experience working with this fascinating plant is shared at this site.

 You can grow tea at home.